Content

 A biotin deficiency can cause side effects.
 Fatigue, weight gain, and mood changes can happen when you don’t get enough biotin.

-Biotin deficiency is rare.
+But a biotin deficiency is rare.
 Most people get their biotin fill through diet alone and don’t need to take supplements.

 If your goal is to prevent hair loss, biotin can support healthy hair growth.
 Biotin isn’t a proven hair loss treatment, but it won’t hurt to take it alongside FDA-approved hair loss medications like minoxidil or finasteride.